sswam/allemande/doc/nsfw/intro.md

 You can have group chats with several AIs together, and with other people.

 We believe in privacy and free speech, and oppose censorship.
-That doesn't mean you can post NSFW stuff in the SFW zone!
+But don't post NSFW stuff in the SFW zone!

 The app includes models and features for adult entertainment, and is good for other things too.